On This Page:

 - Tests used to diagnose pancreatic cancer do not always detect small lesions, pre-cancers or early-stage cancers well.

-- Researchers have had a hard time figuring out whom to screen.
+- Researchers have had a hard time figuring out which people to screen.
 Broad screening can cause medical, emotional and financial challenges.

 - Doctors use several tests to diagnose pancreatic cancer, but there is no standard, single test.

 Who Is at High Risk for Pancreatic Cancer?

 Family history is a pancreatic cancer risk factor.
 If you are a first-degree relative of someone diagnosed with pancreatic cancer, you may have an increased risk of developing pancreatic cancer.
 Your family member with pancreatic cancer is strongly recommended to undergo genetic testing for inherited mutations.